a11yproject/a11yproject.com/_posts/2020-01-23-operating-system-and-browser-accessibility-display-modes.md

 In situations where the HTML cannot be modified, High Contrast Mode styling can be tweaked.
 For Internet Explorer versions 10 and 11, you can use the the [`-ms-high-contrast` media feature](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/-ms-high-contrast) in CSS.
 In these situations, you should use a specialized subset of [CSS2 system color keywords](https://www.w3.org/TR/2018/REC-css-color-3-20180619/#css2-system), as High Contrast Mode theme colors are dynamic.

-Current versions of Edge does not support `-ms-high-contrast`, but will eventually support the upcoming [`forced-colors` media query](https://www.w3.org/TR/css-color-adjust-1/#forced-colors-mode).
+Edge does not fully support `-ms-high-contrast`.
+Instead, new [Chromium](https://www.chromium.org/)-based versions of Edge support the [`forced-colors` media query](https://www.w3.org/TR/css-color-adjust-1/#forced-colors-mode).
 Because of this, it is important to test using both Internet Explorer and Edge to make sure your High Contrast Mode styling work looks the way it is intended to.

 ## Multiple modes